Put your Pinterest addiction to work and make money on Pinterest without a blog.

 Sign up for this FREE course hosted by Christina from Organize Your Biz

-How to get started making money on Pinterest?
+How to make money on Pinterest

 Step 1.
 Convert your Pinterest account into a business account.
 It’s a free feature and it will give you access to Pinterest analytics.
 Follow this simple tutorial.

 Step 2.
 Sign up for a ShopStyle Collective account.
 You can do so on the ShopStyle Collective homepage.
 Use your Pinterest URL when asked for your website.